 Rhubarb

-Rhubarb is a plant that is native to Asia and parts of Europe.
-The plant has large, green leaves and thick, red stalks.
-The stalks are part of the plant used for culinary purposes.
-It is sometimes referred to as a "fruit," but it is an important spring vegetable that is used in the natural sense of fruits in recipes.
+Rhubarb is a plant native to Asia and parts of Europe.
+It has large, green leaves and thick, red stalks, which are used for culinary purposes.
+Rhubarb is sometimes referred to as a "fruit," but it is an important spring vegetable used in recipes in the natural sense of fruits.

-The most common type of rhubarb is the crimson-red variety.
-However, there are also green and pink varieties.
-It grows in cold climates and is typically harvested in the springtime.
+The most common type of rhubarb is the crimson-red variety, but there are also green and pink varieties.
+Rhubarb grows in cold climates and is typically harvested in the springtime.

-The stalks of the plant are quite tart and acidic.
-This makes them ideal for use in pies and other desserts.
-It is also often used as a condiment or pickled.
+The plant's stalks are quite tart and acidic, making them ideal for use in pies and other desserts.
+The plant is also often used as a condiment or pickled.

-When purchasing, look for stalks that are firm and brightly colored.
+When purchasing, look for firm, brightly colored stalks.
 Avoid stalks that are limp or have brown spots.

 To prepare, trim off the leaves and any brown spots from the stalks.
 Rinse the stalks well and then cut them into pieces.
-It can be eaten raw, but it is often cooked first.
+The stalks can be eaten raw, but they are often cooked first.

 When cooking rhubarb, it is important to add sugar or another sweetener.
 This helps to offset the plant's tart flavor.
 It can be baked, stewed, or even made into jam.